andreffs18/andreffs18.github.io/content/blog/2020-03-30-just-keep-on-save-for-later-articles/index.md

 }
 ```

-Then I just needed to run this function everytime I open a terminal:
+Then I just needed to run this function every time I open a terminal:

 ```
 # on my ~/.zshrc